Availsync

 POST /v1/work/run/extend

 Extend an active claim lease while the agent is still working.
+For heartbeat-enabled claims, this also records a claim heartbeat.

 POST /v1/work/run/finish